Lewan24/DatabasesBackupServiceDotNet/README.md

 # Service Application

+## Purpose and project problem
-The main reason of creating this kind of application is the little frustration of free 3d-party programs that forces user to pay for a functionallity of creating database backups for multiple databases and servers.
-These programs only works fine for 1 max 2 connections and databases.
+The main problem and reason of creating this kind of application is the little frustration of free 3d-party programs that forces user to pay for a functionallity like making databases backups for multiple databases.
+These programs only works fine for 1 max 2 databases.

-So I decided to create own flexible service that will backup selected databases.
+So I decided to create own flexible service that will backup multiple (actually with no limit) databases, selected in json configuration file.
+This application is free to use to anyone, it's also open-source so feel free to write any advices, or issues with enchantments, what I could add.

+Anyway the main purpose of using service is just making backups for databases.
+In main goal service includes email informing system, backups encryption, history of backups, statistics report.

+Maybe in future after finishing all goals and tasks, I will add dedicated application to create statistics, reports, changing settings in user friendly way in this service (This probably will be working with existing dbBackupservice application path, and will be using logs, histories and generally application directory to handle all logic and work).

 ## Work logic